alvinotomasi/aqua-wise/README.md

 - `shopifyProductSync` (root `index.js`): receives standard product records and creates/publishes them in Shopify.
 - `createBundleProducts` (`bundles/AQUA-WISE/index.js`): receives bundle definitions plus supporting products and creates bundle products in Shopify.

+Both functions share a common Shopify helper module.
+When deploying only the bundle function, include `bundles/AQUA-WISE/shopify-helpers.js` in the build source (for example by deploying from repository root or keeping the helper alongside the function code).

 ## Bundle creation payload

 ```json